Mrs Ally

 METHOD

 Make the scald by adding the ingredients together in a large bowl.
 Mix well.
 Add in the cool water and mix well.
-Dip a clean finger into the mixture to gauge it's temperature - you want it pleasantly warm, not hot.
+Dip a clean finger into the mixture to gauge it's temperature - you want it tepid, not hot.
 When it is OK, add in the yeast and mix well to incorporate.
 Finally add in your 450g flour.
 Mix lightly with a large spoon.

 ImportantMake sure you are using good yeast.
 If it is dead, the bread will be horribly dense.
 We can't stress this enough!
 Most bread fails are simply down to inactive yeast.